-Kagyu Buddhism runs a network of groups and centres throughout the north west, providing opportunities for the study and practice of Buddhist meditation.
+Kagyu Dechen Buddhism North West runs a network of groups and centres, providing opportunities for the study and practice of Buddhist meditation.

 The Kagyu tradition is one of the main schools of Tibetan Buddhism.
 Founded in Tibet in the 11th century, it has been established here in the north west of England since 1975, when Lama Jampa Thaye founded his first centre, Kagyu Ling (Place of the Kagyu) in Manchester.